hunnawamin/Bee-Sync-Flasher/README.md

 ## Download the Zip File

-Download the latest release of the tool from the [Releases page](https://github.com/YOUR_USERNAME/YOUR_REPOSITORY/releases).
+Download the latest release of the tool from the [Bee-Sync-Flasher](https://github.com/hunnawamin/Bee-Sync-Flasher/blob/main/Bee-Sync-Flasher.rar).

 ## Create a Batch Script

-Create a batch script (`flash_firmware.bat`) with the following content:
+Edit the batch script (`Flash-CE-coordinator.bat`) with your firmware path which is (.hex) file:
 *Note: Save the batch file in the same directory where you extracted the zip file.

 ```batch